WeZZard/Gatsblog/content/_posts/2019-03-01-a-story-of-implementing-aspect-oriented-programming-in-objective-c-and-swift/index.md

 programming, but its "aspect" is "ad-hoc" and what Apple don't officially support is a "general" aspect support to aspect-oriented programming.

-Aspect-oriented programming in Swift is compilcated.
+Aspect-oriented programming in Swift is complicated.
 With the legacy of Objective-C, Swift supports Key-Value Observation by default.
 But since dispatches of function calls can be potentially resolved at compile time and are written to the compiled products, and Key-Value Observation